Starflower Nursery: ages 2 1/2 to 4 years

 Cyndi Ross-Smith (Woodrose Lead Assistant) has decades of Waldorf experience.
 She started working at the San Diego Waldorf School in 1990.
 She helped to develop the Aftercare Program for The Denver Waldorf School and she worked as an Aftercare staff member from 1997-2004, becoming the Director of The Denver Waldorf School Aftercare Program in 2004.
 Miss Cyndi has had two formal years of Early Childhood Education and years of on-the-job training, as she has worked with young children in some capacity since she was 19.
 Miss Cyndi attends Nancy Blanning’s kindergarten studies throughout the year as well as other Kindergarten workshops and Waldorf conferences.
 She loves baking, singing and crafting with the children.
 You may contact Miss Cyndi at ext.
 173.

 Mantra: “Live in the moment; the moment is all we have”

 Favorite Quote: “What day is it?”
 “It’s today,” squeaked Piglet.
 “My favorite day,” said Pooh ~ A.A.
 Milne”

 Megan Smith (Nap Assistant)

 Megan Smith is the mother of 5 children.
 All five started in the Denver Waldorf kindergarten and now three are graduates/alumni and two are in the high school.
-She has been a substitute teacher at the school on and off for about 12 years.
+She has been a substitute teacher at the school on and off for since 2002.
 Megan earned a BS in microbiology from Colorado State University and an Associates Degree as a veterinary technician.
 She has completed the state’s requirements for an Early Childhood Teacher.